 Another vulnerability may exist with search consumers.
 While Google's brand is strong, switching costs for search users are incredibly low.
-Move from Google.com to Ask.com and you actually save three letters of typing!
+Move from Google.com to Bing.com and you actually save two letters of typing!

 Still, there are no signs that Google's search leadership is in jeopardy.
 So far users have been creatures of habit, returning to Google despite heavy marketing by rivals.
 And in Google's first decade, no rival has offered technology compelling enough to woo away the googling masses-the firm's share has only increased.
 Defeating Google with some sort of technical advantage will be difficult, since Web-based innovation can often be quickly imitated.
+Google now rolls out over 550 tweaks to its search algorithm annually, with many features mimicking or outdoing innovations from rivals.S.
+Levy, "Inside the Box," Wired, March 2010.

-The Google Toolbar helps reinforce search habits among those who have it installed, and Google pays the Mozilla foundation (the folks behind the Firefox browser) upwards of sixty-six million dollars a year to serve as its default search option for the open source browser.S.
+The Google Toolbar helps reinforce search habits among those who have it installed, and Google has paid the Mozilla foundation (the folks behind the Firefox browser) upwards of \$66 million a year to serve as its default search option for the open source browser.S.
 Shankland, "Thanks, Google: Mozilla Revenue Hits \$75 Million," CNET, November 19, 2008.
 But Google's track record in expanding reach through distribution deals is mixed.
-The firm spent nearly one billion dollars to have MySpace run AdSense ads, but Google has publicly stated that social network advertising has not been as lucrative as it had hoped (see Chapter 7 "Facebook: Building a Business from the Social Graph").
-The firm has also spent nearly one billion dollars to have Dell preinstall its computers with the Google browser toolbar and Google desktop search products.
-But in 2009, Microsoft inked deals that displaced Google on Dell machines, and it also edged Google out in a fiveyear search contract with Verizon Wireless.N.
-Wingfield, "Microsoft Wins Key Search Deals," Wall Street Journal, January 8, 2009.
+The firm spent nearly \$1 billion to have MySpace run AdSense ads, but Google has publicly stated that social network advertising has not been as lucrative as it had hoped (see Chapter 8 "Facebook: Building a Business from the Social Graph").
+The firm has also spent nearly \$1 billion to have Dell preinstall its computers with the Google browser toolbar and Google desktop search products.
+But in 2009, Microsoft inked deals that displaced